luyunghsiang/yhluweb/source/prospective.rst

   explain the importance of their topics.
 These researchers jump directly to technical details.

-- "My work is not important."
-Some beginning researchers think their projects are unimportant.
-The questions is why these beginning researchers spend time on these projects.

 - "Give me money first.
 Then, I will consider to talk to you."
-Some beginning researchers consider to discuss research only after receiving financial support.
-This is not a good strategy to succeed.
+Some beginning researchers consider research only after receiving financial support.
+The problem is that professors do not know what these students want to do and cannot provide financial support immediately.

 - "A professor teaches for three hours a week and does nothing else."
   Some beginning researchers do not understand what professors